 Intel Core i7-8550U 8th Gen Higher-End Quad-Core Laptop Processor

 Also, you shouldn’t expect mind-blowing gaming potential of the Intel UHD 620 graphics, which is integrated in the 8th Gen i7-8550U.
-It’s basically just a re-brand of the entry-level Intel HD 620 from the previous 7th Generation Intel Core U CPU family.
+It’s an updated version of the entry-level Intel HD 620 from the previous 7th Generation Intel Core U CPU family and has slightly higher clock speed.
+Both graphics processors can be used for some basic gaming.

 Intel Core i7-8550U